blizzarchon/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   Some identify existing tags, using each result as context for commands.

-    Unless stated otherwise, these all accept optional reverse, start, limit, and panic args: defaulting to search forward, skip 0 matched candidates, return up to an unlimited number of results, and not cause an error when no results are found.
+    Unless stated otherwise, these all accept optional reverse, start, limit, regex, and panic args: defaulting to search forward, skip 0 matched candidates, return up to an unlimited number of results, don't match find attributes and selector value + attribute values as regular expressions, and not cause an error when no results are found.
     Sometimes the <find...> may have an auxiliary tag just to hold more args.